HanumaDT/Gen-AI/README.md

 PPT_text helps to get the text in the ppt as per the slide OpenCoder is a open source llm which is used to produce the code in various programming languages.
 Successfully implemented the code using tesla T4.
 Dall-E is a image generating algorithm, which uses Open AI API to generate the image based on the user prompt.
+PPT data is a data extraction method, which helps in convering multiple ppt's data to a json